TERMS OF REFERENCE

 When feasible, the AWCSC will include a representative from MIWIN.

-At the beginning of each academic year, the Chair will send a call for volunteers for the AWC Steering Committee to the AWC membership.
+At the beginning of each academic year, the Chair will normally send out a call for volunteers for the AWC Steering Committee to the AWC membership.
 To encourage people with leadership interests to join the AWC Steering Committee, the call for volunteers should state explicitly that the AWC Chair is expected to have recent experience on an AWC Steering Committee.
 If feasible, the AWC Steering Committee should comprise members from each Faculty and at least one librarian.
 If too few volunteers come forward, the existing AWC Steering Committee will actively seek other members.
-There is no specific size for the AWC Steering Committee, as interested women are encouraged to participate.
-The expectation is that all interested members can participate, but a chair may use her discretion to limit size under the unlikely circumstance that too many volunteers come forward.
+There is no specific size for the AWC Steering Committee, as interested women and non-binary academics are encouraged to participate.
+The expectation is that all interested members can participate, but the Chair may use their discretion to limit size under the unlikely circumstance that too many volunteers come forward.

 POSTING AND REGULAR REVIEW OF AWC TERMS OF REFERENCE

 The AWC Terms of Reference will be posted on the AWC website.
 The AWC Terms of Reference should be reviewed by the AWC Chair and AWC Steering Committee at least once every four years, and earlier if circumstances indicate.
-(The first review should take place two years after implementation, in Spring 2017.)
 AWC Members may be invited to submit comments or suggestions for revision to the AWC Chair and the AWC Steering Committee as part of the reviews.